-The vision of the Office of RISE is to significantly contribute to improving both national and global health outcomes by guiding our students’ growth as scholars.
+The vision of RISE is to significantly contribute to improving both national and global health outcomes by guiding our students’ growth as scholars.
 To realize this vision, the goal of RISE is to create the guiding environment that fosters the spirit of scientific inquiry across USF Health such that the students develop a lifelong scholarly approach to the practice of medicine.
-The Office of RISE acknowledges and is indebted to the commitment and support of the USF Health and affiliate faculty who are crucial to the success of our students and the mission of Morsani College of Medicine.
+RISE acknowledges and is indebted to the commitment and support of the USF Health and affiliate faculty who are crucial to the success of our students and the mission of Morsani College of Medicine.

 - High yield resources for academic success

 - Educational support to gain expertise in study design and biostatistics

 - Education and training to acquire success skills, such as verbal and written presentations skills

 - Assistance with the process of identifying a research mentor and available research project(s)